ArwaSheraky/Boston_Analysis/README.md

 |:---------------|:---------------|:---------------|:---------------|
 | MSE | 24.275 | 25.968 | 32.288 | 8.355 |

 As shown in the figure and performance table, **Gradient Boosting Regressor** was the best model to predict the average prices as close to the real values as possible, with minimum MSE, maximum R-Squared, and has a very high distiction!

 ![K-fold](./Figures/2_Gradient_Boosting_CV.png)
 In this figure, comparing 6 different values of k-fold, `k = 10` has the least MSE and most accurate results.
 So, our regressor is **Gradient Bossting** and for Cross Validation we have **k=10**.
 Using these data we can easily build the best model that could predict the prices values as close as possible.
-And this is our final result:
+And this is the final model, with `MSE = 17.062`:

 ![Final Model](./Figures/3_Final_Model.png)

 - The algorithm of the Gradient Boosting regressor can be found [here](https://en.wikipedia.org/wiki/Gradient_boosting#Algorithm), and how the regressor works on python is on scikit-learn documentation, mentioned above.
 - The Cross Validation method used here, is [`cross_val_predict`](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.cross_val_predict.html#sklearn.model_selection.cross_val_predict), built by scikit-learn.

 ### Discussion

-- interpretation of whether your method "solved" the problem
-- suggested next step that could make it better.
+Gradient Boosting was the best among 4 randomly chosen regressors, with a `Mean Square Error = 17.062`.
+There might be or there're certainly other better methods to solve this problem, with a less chance of error and a better accuracy.
+These methods could be discoverd by understanding the dataset and studying Data Science field in a deeper way.

 ### Libraries
-The main used libraries in this analysis are:
+- The main used libraries in this analysis are:
     - `pandas` and `numpy`: Creating Dataframes and calculating statistical summary.
     - `matplotlib`, `seaborn` and `plotly`: Plotting histograms, scatterplots and regression lines.
     - `sklearn`: Importing the dataset, splitting data, applying regressors and CV and calculating performance.